How to Choose The Right Keywords For Your LinkedIn Profile

 While LinkedIn Search may be highly specific to the person doing the search, Google Search is less-so; and using popular and targeted keywords will be your best friend!

-There are three main ways you can find keywords to use in your profile.
+There are four main ways you can find keywords to use in your profile.
 I’ll cover each of these in detail below.

 Why not go straight to the source?